gabriellopesv/gabriellopesv/README.md

 - 👋 Hi, I’m Gabriel Vieira
-- 👀 I’m enthusiast of IT area
+- 👨🏻‍💻 I’m enthusiast of IT area
-- 👨‍💻 I’m currently learning PL/SQL Oracle Database.
-I've learned C#, Python and Java about prog. languages.
+- I've learned C# and Java in POO.
+SQL Server in the relational database, and currently learning Python in automation and data analysis.
-- 💞️ I’m looking to collaborate on community of IT area and will grow in the knowledgement about analysis and systems development.
+- I’m looking to collaborate on community of IT area and will grow in the knowledgement about analysis and systems development.
 - 📫 How to reach me: my e-mail is ogabriellopesv@gmail.com

 <!---